-What you must pay when Services that are covered for you you get these services Covered services include but are not limited to: You pay 100% of the total cost for days 101 and Semiprivate room (or a private room if medically beyond necessary) A benefit period begins the • Meals, including special diets day you're admitted as an Skilled nursing services inpatient in a hospital or • Physical therapy, occupational therapy, and speech skilled nursing facility (SNF). therapy The benefit period ends Drugs administered to you as part of your plan of care when you haven't received (this includes substances that are naturally present in any inpatient hospital care the body, such as blood clotting factors.) (or skilled care in a SNF) for • Blood - including storage and administration.
-All 60 days in a row.
-If you go components of blood are covered beginning with the into a hospital or a SNF after first pint used one benefit period has Medical and surgical supplies ordinarily provided by ended, a new benefit period SNFs begins.
-Laboratory tests ordinarily provided by SNFs Prior Authorization may be X-rays and other radiology services ordinarily provided required. by SNFs Referral may be required.
-Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+All components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital